 If you start to bleed heavily, experience severe pain or dizziness during your pregnancy, you should immediately go to the emergency department.

-There are many reasons for bleeding in early pregnancy, including:
+There are many reasons for bleeding or spotting in early pregnancy, including: